LinkedInLearning/python-in-excel-data-outputs-in-custom-data-visualizations-and-algorithms-4538083/README.md

 # Python in Excel: Data Outputs in Custom Data Visualizations and Algorithms
 This is the repository for the LinkedIn Learning course `Python in Excel: Data Outputs in Custom Data Visualizations and Algorithms`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+Excel is a powerful tool for data and business analysis, and Python is one of the world’s most popular and dynamic programming languages.
+Python in Excel works as a sandbox environment.
+It enables developers and business users to test small parts of code by creating visuals and running algorithms on existing data.
+In this course, data analytics and business analysis expert Helen Wall focuses on how Python can expand the existing capabilities of Excel.
+Explore the process and framework of setting up Python to create DataFrame objects and other outputs in Excel.
+Dive into ways you can use these outputs and objects in custom data visualizations and algorithms that Excel does not have natively, but which Python can create with code.
+This course highlights ways you can harness the strengths of both Excel and Python in one interface.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.